 Sadolin Wet Wood Decking Stain Review

 Since I first tested Sadolin Wet Wood Decking Stain, I have used it on a few jobs.
 I find the performance of this stain extraordinarily good.
-It is very easy to use and leaves a lovely rich deep finish.
-It contains plenty of UV protectors and it sticks like sh*t, so I have complete faith when it comes to longevity.
+It is very easy to use and leaves a lovely, rich, deep finish.
+It contains plenty of UV protection and sticks like sh*t, so I have complete faith in its longevity.

-Don’t make the mistake of thinking this stain compromises performance to obtain adhesion in wet conditions, because it doesn’t.
+Do not make the mistake of thinking this stain compromises performance to obtain adhesion in wet conditions, because it does not.
 This is genuinely the best water-based decking stain I’ve ever used.
 The “wet wood” application is just a party trick.

 Click here for more information and to see latest prices.